 Any undergraduate of the Claremont Colleges is eligible to participate in sponsored activities.
 No previous experienced is required – generally, about half of CCDU members have no prior speech or debate training.
 There is substantial staff and peer training available for all CCDU members.

 The CCDU participates in national and international debate competition in the World Universities Debating Championship (WUDC) format, also known as the British Parliamentary (BP) debate format.
 It is the most popular and among the more rigorous college debate models extant.
-The CCDU attends 30 or more tournaments each year.
+The CCDU attends 25 or more tournaments in this format each year.
 CCDU teams have won 5 national championships (varied formats) and placed second five times, ranked in the nation’s top ten in 24 of the past 29 years, and received many, many hundreds of team and individual awards at major national and international competitions.
 Students have won major awards at US national debate championships in the BP format, including first place in 2010 and second place in 2008.
 The CCDU established the BP US national debate championship, now the largest college championship debate event.

 In addition to WUDC events, the Debate Union attends specialized competitions in select other formats, including Social Justice Debates, Lafayette Debates, International Humanitarian Law Debates, Society of Professional Journalists Debates, and Public Debate Program Debates.
-In 2020-21, the CCDU will participate in 8-10 tournaments in these additional formats.
+In 2022-23, the CCDU will participate in 8-10 tournaments in these additional formats.

 PROFESSIONAL COMMUNICATION TRAINING AND EVENTS

-Among other 2020-21 events, the Debate Union will sponsor public affairs podcasts, a series of Presidential DebateWatches and discussions, a deliberative book club, an intracollegiate public debate series – the Pentagonal Debates, multiple civic/social engagement projects, and a Conference on Criminal Justice Reform.
+Among other 2022-23 events, the Debate Union will sponsor public affairs podcasts, a lecture series on legal practice and theory, a deliberative book club, an intra-collegiate public debate series – the Pentagonal Debates, and multiple civic/social engagement projects, including several connected to November 2022 elections.